-In the Configuration section, the user with permission sets the explicit permissions to read and modify the following parameters:
+In the Configuration section, the logged-on user sets the explicit permissions to read and edit the following parameters:

 - AAA= Authentication, Authorization, Accounting

 - Access control

 - Archive settings

 - Attributes

 - Audit log settings

 - Codelists

 - Content settings

 - Counters

 - Directory entry

 - Directory group

-- · Legacy archival
+- Object staging

 - LTANS settings (LTANS=Long Term Archive and Notary Services)

 - Profiles

 - Retention

 - Security settings

 - Templates

 - · Volumes.

-Image 102: Setting the parameters in the Configuration section
+Image 110: Setting the parameters in the Configuration roles section

-8.5.4.9.5 View effective roles
+8.5.3.6.4 View effective roles

-In the View effective roles section, the user with permission is shown the effective roles and permissions for configuring the server for a user or group.
+In the View effective roles section, the logged-on user is shown the effective roles and permissions for configuring the server for a user or group.